Understanding Knee Replacement

 Your doctor may recommend TKR or PKR to you if you have:

 Severe pain in the knee that restricts your daily activities

 Severe wear and tear of the knee due to conditions such as Osteoarthritis, Rheumatoid Arthritis and Post Traumatic Arthritis

 Pain that did not respond well to

 non-surgical options, such as weight management, medications and injections

 Benefits of TKR & PKR

 In most cases, a TKR or PKR surgery will relieve your knee pain and help your knee joint move better.
-You should be able to resume most of your daily activities such as walking and driving gradually.
+You would be able to resume most of your daily activities such as walking and driving.

 Types of Prostheses